pengwei715/Machine-Learning-Projects/hw5_2/README.md

 # Models evaluation

-## Improvment of skeleton of a machine learning pipe line
+## Improve the skeleton of a machine learning pipe line

 ### Prerequisites